 - 1. Application and acceptance to Angelina College. - 2.
 Attend a mandatory information session to obtain an application packet. - 3.
-Completed application packet for pharmacy technology program must be submitted by June 15th each year for consideration of fall entry.
+Completed application packet for pharmacy technology program must be submitted by July 15th each year for consideration of fall entry.
 This application is complete only when all information requested is received.
 This includes a completed physical health form, receiving appropriate immunizations as mandated by Texas Department of State Health Services (TDSHS) for health care workers, and proof of a current 2-year American Heart Association CPR card. - 4.
-Student must be Texas Success Initiative (TSI) complete. - 5.
+Complete the prerequisite course with a grade of "C" or better prior to designated date: BIOL 2404 General Anatomy & Physiology. - 5.
 Send all official transcripts directly to Angelina College Registrar/Director of Enrollment Services from issuing schools/agencies.
 College transfer students must submit official transcripts from all colleges in which the applicant was enrolled.
 A copy of official college transcripts and a high school transcript or GED scores should be turned in with the completed program (PHRA) application. - 6.
 "Conditional" acceptance into the pharmacy technology program will be limited; applicants will be ranked and selected based on a point system.
-The point system will be based on pre-admissions testing (test scores and Keyboarding score 30 WPM or higher or a recent college-level computer course grade C or better), attendance of information session, former health care work-related experience, former college education courses or college degree, and completion of ALL requirements by the posted deadlines.
+The point system will be based on pre-admissions testing (test scores and Keyboarding score 30 WPM or higher or a recent college-level computer course grade C or better), attendance of information session, former health care work-related experience, former college education courses or college degree, grade in BIOL 2404, and completion of ALL requirements by the posted deadlines.